zarakiro/threejs/README.md

 This project is open source and available under the [MIT License](LICENSE).

+## Future Improvements

+- **Enhanced Impact Detection**: Integrating real-time data from actual sensors for more accurate impact simulations.
+- **Mobile Compatibility**: Making the 3D scene more responsive for mobile devices.
+- **Real-world Simulation**: Simulating the interaction of the helmet with real-world physics for more dynamic feedback.

 ---

 For more information, please visit [the official PopShock project page](https://ift.devinci.fr/).
+"""